-TIT J
+y

 COMMUNICATION

 PROFESSIONALISM

+FROFESSIONALISM

 MANAGEMENT AND LEADERSHIP SKILLS

-RESPONSIBLE CONDUCT OF RES EARCH
+WANAGEMENT AND LEADERSHIP SKILLS

+RESP ONSIBLE CONDUCT (OF RESEARCH

-CAREER PLANNING
+CARE ER PLANNING

+O/ ti th

-DIRECTOR'S REVIEW
+DIREC.
+TOR'S REVIEW

-Review the skills assessment (part 1) and plans for the year (part 2).
-Evaluate if the assessment and plans
+(part 1) and plans for the year (part 2).
+Evaluate if the assessment and plant 1)

-nt to modify them if needed.
-Cover the following questions with the
+e student to modify them if needed.
+Cover the following questions with to indicate that they were discussed - do not provide written answers.

-student and add a check mark to indica ate that they were discussed - do not provide written answers.
+Student and add a check mark to indicate that they were discussed - do not provide written answers.

-☐ What do you struggle with the e most in your studies?
+What do you struggle e with the most in your studies?

-☐ What do you struggle with the •
+What do you struggle e with the most in your research?

-dissertation chair/committee effective?
-If not, what can I do to help?
+th your dissertation chair/committee effective?
+If not, what can I do to help

-☐ Is there something you need •
+• ou need that you are not getting?

-hieve your goals for the coming year?
+ed to achieve your goals for the coming year?

-mere year general and coming year.

-Cinn at una of Charles to Deter

-Signature of Student: Date:
+Signatu re of Student: Date:

-. - .
+-

-Signature of Director: Date:
+Signatu re of Director: Date: